Here’s are some tips for ensuring your life transition goes smoothly:

 Take Care of Yourself

-When I’m stressed, I don’t eat, I don’t sleep, and I don’t do many of the other “basic” life functions.
-I just kind of move into “manic zombie mode” focused on tackling the obstacle at hand and ignoring my own needs.
+When you are stressed, you don’t eat, don’t sleep, and don’t do many of the other “basic” life functions.
+You just kind of move into “manic zombie mode” focused on tackling the obstacle at hand and ignoring your own needs.
 While such a transition strategy may be my default, it’s not healthy.
 Taking care of yourself is typically most important when you aren’t feeling like it.
 Prioritizing diet, exercise, and sleep are three big keys to moving through a big transition.

 Stick to a Schedule

-For many of us change-haters, the big hold up arises when we begin to feel like our lives are spiraling out of control.
+For many of us the big hold up arises when we begin to feel like our lives are spiraling out of control.
 A surefire way to provide the structure you crave when making big changes is to stick to a schedule.
-For me, the easiest way to remain on task is to run or workout every morning before 7 AM.
 By having a schedule for the times in life that are so-not scheduled, you can greatly reduce your stress surrounding the situation.

 Ask for Help